-- Are 18-25 years and have a therapeutic support need (may not have received a EWMHS in some time) that does not meet adult mental health thresholds but would benefit from short term intervention (case by case by clinical decision)
+- Are 18-25 years and have a therapeutic support need (may not have received a CAMHS in some time) that does not meet adult mental health thresholds but would benefit from short term intervention (case by case by clinical decision)

 - Create a more straight forward, responsive and easy access referral pathway for young adults under 25 years with a mental health need regardless of thresholds for traditional clinical interventions

 - Decrease the number of patients who disengage in the transition from child services to adult services

 - Champion on behalf of the young adult to access community services to support resilience and thriving

 - Intervene early to prevent crisis or escalation in needs

 - Improve early intervention and prevention to reduce the number of young people seeking help at crisis point

 - Improve the integration of mental health, physical health, youth support and social care services

 - Deliver patient-friendly services, which improve reach, access and engagement with the target group